btcreator/PenroseTiles/Readme.md

 > When you are interesting how it works and dive deeper, then please read the `documentation`

 I hope, you will find it useful to your works.
+This is my all first "big" project after learning JavaScript programming language, so I would appriciate each comment / opinion.

+Thank You
 Best Regards
 Peter